Canon 1D C vs Leica SL

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the SL have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D C and the Leica SL?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D C: